 We are committed to working for the equality of people with and without disabilities.
-To meet our duties under the Equality Act 2010 we show we have regard to the need to:
+To meet our duties under the Equality Act 2010 we have regard to the need to:

-- Support disabled learners and staff by meeting their individual needs. - Involve disabled learners, their families and disabled staff in the changes and improvements we make and consult them on issues that concern or affect them. - Provide adequate training for all staff. - Track and monitor identified groups and their access and performance. - Provide additional support and resources as and when necessary - Provide equal access to all areas of the curriculum
+- Support learners and staff with any additional needs or disabilities, by meeting their individual needs. - Involve learners with disabilities, their families and staff with disabilities in the changes and improvements we make and consult them on issues that concern or affect them. - Provide adequate training for all staff. - Track and monitor identified groups and their access and performance. - Provide additional support and resources as and when necessary - Provide equal access to all areas of the curriculum

-- Involving parents in understanding how they may help their children at home with their learning. - Promoting the spiritual, moral and cultural development of all pupils through our curriculum and enrichment activities. - Providing an anti-prejudice curriculum which is incorporated into Citizenship and Spiritual Moral Social and Cultural (SMSC) learning and which celebrates difference and diversity. - Ensuring that pupils learn about the experiences of disabled people and how they may encounter prejudices. - Providing policies, systems and procedures that promote tolerance and tackle prejudice e.g. Behaviour Policy, Anti-Bullying Policy, E-safety Policy, Safeguarding policy. - Monitoring and ensuring equal access to after school clubs to pupils with SEND, if this is deemed beneficial for their well-being.
+- Involving parents in understanding how they may help their children at home with their learning. - Promoting the spiritual, moral and cultural development of all pupils through our curriculum and enrichment activities. - Providing an anti-prejudice curriculum which is incorporated into our Character and Culture Curriculum, which helps to develop our school community as a safe place for all to thrive (see our school website and C&C curriculum for further information) - Ensuring that pupils learn about the experiences of people with physical or neurological differences, and how they may encounter prejudices. - Providing policies, systems and procedures that promote tolerance and tackle prejudice e.g. Behaviour Policy, Anti-Bullying Policy, E-safety Policy, Safeguarding policy.